Studer D424

 MO Recording

-For a long time, analog tape recording has been the standard recording technology in the professional audio industry.
+For a long time, analogue tape recording has been the standard recording technology in the professional audio industry.
 The step into the digital audio era has been done a few years ago with the introduction of digital tape recorders, such as DASH and R-DAT machines.
 Another important evolution was pushed by the computer industry: Hard disk-based workstations record on fast, direct-access media, which are also capable for later editing without destroying the original information.

 Beginning with the consumer format CD, a removable medium with excellent price and archiving characteristics, the optical disk became in the meantime a reliable recording media standard, in audio and computer industry.
 Taking the advantages of the above approaches: